Turkey Shoot (1982 film): Plot

 With a three-hour head start, the prisoners are sent out at half-hour intervals and quickly become separated.
-Dodge is the first to be caught, Alph breaking off and eating his little toe under Tito's instructions before chasing him down and beating him to death.
+Dodge is the first to be caught, Alph breaking off and eating his little toe under Tito's instructions before chasing him down and killing him by beating him and breaking his spine.
 Thatcher toys with Paul by firing near-misses with a sniper rifle, forcing him to scale a difficult rock formation and preventing his scramble to find Chris.
-Paul manages to redirect Thatcher's pursuit by causing a rock slide, while Griff jumps Red and takes his assault rifle, placing him in a trap that later kills him.
+Paul manages to redirect Thatcher's pursuit by causing a rock slide, while Griffin jumps Red and takes his assault rifle, placing him in a trap that later kills him.
 He tries to mount a counterattack, but is pinned down by Jennifer and Thatcher and incapacitated with arrows before being run over and killed.
 Jennifer proceeds to stalk Rita on horseback, trapping her before raping and killing her.

 Tito attempts to bisect Paul with the tractor shovel attached to the front of his buggy, Paul manages to get out of the way and Tito inadvertently kills Alph.
 Mallory and his guide, Chief Guard Ritter, track Chris through dense jungle into a sugarcane field.
 Ritter attempts to smoke her out by setting the field aflame, when Mallory stumbles into Chris.
 Before he can rape her, Paul jumps him and gets his gun, shooting him in the groin and escaping with Chris as he burns to death.
-The two run to what they think is the end of the wilderness, only to realize upon reaching coastline that they're on an island, and that there is no way out.
-Ritter catches up to them, but Chris manages to kill him with his own machete.
+The two run to what they think is the end of the wilderness, only to realise upon reaching coastline that they're on an island, and that there is no way out.
+Ritter catches up to them, but Chris cuts his hands off with his own machete and he bleeds to death.
 The two resolve to fight back, killing Tito and stealing his buggy.
 Armed with a mounted machine gun, they storm the camp and free the other prisoners.

 The uprising leads to the RAAF scrambling a bomber to destroy the camp and quash the revolt.
-The prisoners raid an armory for arms, fending off the guards while Chris destroys the communications centre and kills Jennifer with an explosive arrow.
-Thatcher attempts to lead a counter-attack, but is killed by Paul, and the prisoners flee into the jungle just as the camp is destroyed by a napalm airstrike.
+The prisoners raid an armoury for arms, fending off the guards while Chris destroys the communications centre and kills Jennifer by grabbing an explosive arrow and jamming it into her head, which then explodes.
+Thatcher attempts to lead a counter-attack, but is blown apart by machine-gun fire from Paul, and the prisoners flee into the jungle just as the camp is destroyed by a napalm airstrike.
 Armed with supplies, the now-rebels led by Paul and Chris make their way into the mountains.